quantum-tinkerer/MeanFi/docs/source/graphene_example.md

 model = model.Model(h_0, h_int, filling=2)
 ```

 To start the meanfield calculation we also need a starting guess.
 We will use our random guess generator for this.
 It creates a random Hermitian hopping dictionary based on the hopping keys provided and the number of degrees of freedom specified.
 As we don't expect the mean-field solution to contain terms more than the hoppings from the interacting part, we can use the hopping keys from the interacting part.
-We will use the same numbe of degrees as freedom as both the non-interacting and interacting part, so that they match.
+We will use the same number of degrees as freedom as both the non-interacting and interacting part, so that they match.

 ```{code-cell} ipython3
 guess = tb.utils.generate_guess(frozenset(h_int), len(list(h_0.values())[0]))